 High-end camera brands often employ their own proprietary file types for images captured by their products.
 For Hasselblad cameras, their file extension is FFF which may be unfamiliar to fledgling photographers and general users.

-In this guide, we’ll tell you a bit more about what FFF files are and which programs are the best to use if you want to open and edit them.
-We’ll also discuss how to get them back in case you accidentally delete your photos or lose them to a corrupted or failing storage medium.
+In this guide, we’ll tell you a bit more about what FFF files are and which programs are the best to use if you want to open and recover them.
+We’ll discuss how to get them back in case you accidentally delete your photos or lose them from a failing storage medium.

 As previously mentioned, FFF is the file format used by modern Hasselblad cameras when taking photos.
 The images captured using this format are completely uncompressed, allowing for far higher resolution and picture quality, so it’s not uncommon for the sizes of these types of files to go beyond 100MB.
 They’re great for processing and editing, but you’ll want to convert them to a smaller format if you plan on sharing your shots.